 - The Massachusetts Office of Technical Assistance (OTA) offers a range of support and information to help facilities improve water use efficiency, comply with federal and state regulations, reduce wastewater discharge, and implement other effective water conservation measures.
-See the OTA Water Conservation Services page for details.
+See the OTA Water Conservation and Wastewater Recommendations page for details.

 - Overview of Water Conservation Techniques and Resources for Massachusetts Industries (PDF, 118 KB), a fact sheet by OTA, gives information on developing and implementing a water conservation strategy.

-- The OTA Case Studies page has links to descriptions of how OTA has helped Massachusetts businesses conserve water.
+- The OTA Water Conservation and Wastewater Case Studies page has links to descriptions of how OTA has helped Massachusetts businesses conserve water.

 - EPA's WaterSense Commercial Buildings page gives links to EPA technical assistance efforts for businesses, along with water saving tips.

 - MWRA's Industrial, Commercial and Institutional Water Management web page can help industries, businesses, offices, and institutions implement practical, cost-effective water conservation and management techniques.